Rising Stars: Touch-ups with Akif Ilyas

 (M) Do you think applying to many facial products can be harmful to human skin?

 (A) Obviously too many facial or artificial products are harmful for human skin.
 I believe most of us are having easy access to the internet now and we should use it for the right things.
 We should use Google and keep ourselves well aware of how to prevent skin issues, hair fall issues and such.
-Self-medication tips can be taken from google, but of course you should always consult a dermatologist.
+Self-medication tips can be taken from google, but of course you should always consult a dermatologist in Dubai.

 (M) You have worked with many celebrities.
 Can you name one male and one female celebrity which you think requires the least makeup?